Code Repository to Threat Model: A Quick Guide

 # - SECUREFLAG_API_KEY: SecureFlag API authentication

-# - ANTHROPIC_API_KEY: Anthropic API for AI features
+# - ANTHROPIC_API_KEY: Anthropic API key

 #